1995 R&D 100 Award Submissions

 - Less expensive than competing technologies

-Our laser is the first all-solid-state multicolor laser, the first all-solid-state laser to directly generate blue light and the first commercially viable laser to produce all three primary colors.
-It consists of a fiber-optic waveguide that is doped with triply-charged praseodymium and ytterbium ions and that is pumped by an infrared diode laser.
-It is efficient, operates at room temperature and offers diffraction-limited beam quality.
+Our laser is the first all-solid-state multicolor laser, the first all-solid-state laser to directly generate blue light, and the first commercially viable laser to produce all three primary colors.
+It consists of a fiber-optic waveguide that is doped with triply charged praseodymium and ytterbium ions and pumped by an infrared diode laser.
+It is efficient, operates at room temperature, and offers diffraction-limited beam quality.

 - Optical data storage

 - Color reprographics